scolladon/sfdx-git-delta/README.md

 Note: when only using the `--ignore [-i]` parameter (and not `--ignore-destructive [-D]`) the plugin will apply it to added/changed/deleted elements.

-### Explicitly including specific files for inclusion or destruction regardless of diff:
+### Explicitly including specific files for inclusion or destruction regardless of diff

 The `--include [-n]` parameter allows you to specify a file based on [micromatch glob matching](https://github.com/micromatch/micromatch) to include specific files.
 Regardless whether they appears in the diff or not.
 Like the `--ignore` flag, this file defines a list of glob file matchers to always include `git` aware files in the `package.xml` package.